 This article explains how to monitor a mono Unison input through stereo effects in Console, all with no noticeable latency.

 Many common input sources are monophonic - such as a microphone, guitar, or bass - however many UAD plug-ins have stereo features.
-Sometimes you may want to monitor your mono input through a stereo reverb, or maybe you want to get the full effect of the stereo mics in a guitar amp plug-in like the Fender '55 Tweed Deluxe or Marshall Plexi Super Lead 1959.
+Sometimes you may want to monitor your mono input through a stereo reverb, or maybe you want to get the full effect of the stereo mics in a guitar amp plug-in like the Fender '55 Tweed Deluxe.

 For this example, we'll explain how to monitor a mono Unison guitar input through the Fender '55 Tweed Deluxe plug-in in stereo so that the mics in the plug-in can be panned.
 This method gives you true stereo output from the amp plug-in while maintaining Unison impedance interactions on the input.
 The concepts covered in this article can be applied to any mono input source and any stereo UAD plug-in.